privacy-tech-lab/gpc-web-crawler/README.md

 ### 7.3 Running the Crawler on Windows

 There can be issues running the Crawler on Windows.
 For more information, see [issue #198](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/198).

+### 7.4 Mullvad's New Jersey VPN

+Our crawler uses Mullvad's New Jersey (Secaucus) VPN servers to collect data intended to represent New Jersey web traffic (e.g., for detecting the usnj GPP string).
+However, investigation (see issue #334) found that these servers resolve to a New York IP geolocation rather than New Jersey, which may affect the accuracy of any state-specific opt-out analysis based on this data.

+This means that our NJ crawl data may actually reflect how sites treat New York traffic, not New Jersey traffic.

 ## 8. Other Resources